 The frequencies and masts we are using include a 5G waveform – the signal that a device uses to connect.
 A 4G and 5G signal can work concurrently in the same frequency.
 A phone or tablet connects to the correct signal depending on what type of device you own.
 For example, if you have a 4G phone it will connect to the 4G signal; if you have a 5G device it will connect to the 5G.

-The benefit of deploying a 5G signal alongside 4G is that the sector is moving this way, therefore, Coverdale will be at the forefront of connectivity.
+The benefit of deploying a 5G signal alongside 4G is that the sector is moving this way, therefore, the North End of Coverdale will be at the forefront of connectivity.
 Furthermore, 5G offers more advanced uses to support rural areas in new ways.

 If they are the same frequency, how can a 5G signal do more?